mariellefoster/marf-books/README.md

 - Lois McMaster Bujold: The Physicians of Vilnoc
 - Audre Lorde: Sister Outsider
 - Rebecca Solnit: A Paradise Built in Hell
+- Tomi Adeyemi: Children of Blood and Bone

 ## Next
 - Seanan McGuire: Middlegame